 How to get there:

 By car/scooter: Take highway 122 or expressway 68 to Zhudong, then turn south on Provincial Highway 3.
 The Old Street is hard to miss in the center of Beipu.
 There is free parking on the side of the road outside the old street.
+If you are looking for car rentals in Hsinchu, you can also search Qeeq here, Klook here, or KKDay here.
+You can also check out our car rental guide here.

 By bus: From Zhudong TRA station, you can take the 5700 shuttle bus to the old street, which takes about 20 minutes.
+You can book tickets to travel to Hsinchu via inter-city bus on Klook here.
+You can book tickets to Hsinchu via high speed rail (HSR) on Klook here or KKDay here.
+Book tickets via the normal train (TRA) on Klook here.

 Please see below: